bolisettynihith/misc-scripts/README.md

 # Misc Scripts

-This repositry contains the some scripts that I use in solving challenges in CTFs.
+This repository contains the some scripts that I use in solving challenges in CTFs.

 | S. No | Name | Description |
 | :-: | :-: | :-: |